hmrc/crypto/README.md

   It represents the encypted data as `Crypted`, which contains a single base64 encoded String.

+  Note, it is recommended to use `AesGCMCrypto` instead which uses a nonce to prevent repeatable encryptions.

   To create, either call `SymmetricCryptoFactory.aesCrypto` with the secret key, or `SymmetricCryptoFactory.aesCryptoFromConfig` to look up the keys from config. `SymmetricCryptoFactory.aesCryptoFromConfig` additionally supports decrypting with any available previous keys, to support key rotation.

 - `AesGCMCrypto`

   Similar to AesCrypto, but uses the GCM algorithm.
-This includes the use of a nonce.
+This includes the use of a nonce, to prevent repeatable encryptions.
 Note, the associated data is always set to an empty array.
 Use `AesGcmAdCrypto` if setting the associated data is required.

   It represents the encypted data as `Crypted`, which contains a single base64 encoded String.